Wind Assisted ships Retrofit Market Soars as Shipping Industry Embraces Sustainable Solutions

 The primary technologies utilized in wind-assisted propulsion include:

-Suction Sails: Preferred for general cargo ships, these sails utilize aerodynamic principles to create lift and reduce fuel consumption.
+• Suction Sails: Preferred for general cargo ships, these sails utilize aerodynamic principles to create lift and reduce fuel consumption.

-Hasso Hoffmeister, a Senior Principal Engineer at DNV, emphasizes that current WAPS technologies leverage advanced control systems, aerodynamics, and modern materials.
+Hasso Hoffmeister, a Senior Principal Engineer at DNV, emphasises that current WAPS technologies leverage advanced control systems, aerodynamics, and modern materials.
 This innovation positions WAPS as a promising component of hybrid propulsion systems, with the potential for fully wind-powered cargo vessels in the near future.

 Regulatory Drivers